-Nests
+>> Nests

 Three Verreaux's Eagle nests (FS 1, 2 & 3) were located in the broader study area during the screening assessment (October 2020).
 According to the Best Practice Guidelines for Verreaux's Eagles (BLSA 2021), AEP designed out the Verreaux's Eagle nest restrictions; having taken them into account by means of VERA modelling (as per Murgatroyd et al. 2021) when considering the developable area of the WEF.
-An additional Verreaux's Eagle nest (FS 5) was located during pre-construction monitoring after VERA modelling had already been consulted, but by default receives a 5.2km No-go buffer.
+An additional Verreaux's Eagle nest (FS 5) was located during pre-construction monitoring after VERA modelling had already been consulted, but will by default receive a 5.2km No-go buffer.

-Two immature Martial Eagles were recorded roosting in tall Eucalyptus trees at the Aarfontein farmstead at -31.34964 22.39159 and at least one bird was regularly flushed from the area upon transit through the farm on the first Site Visit.
+Two immature Martial Eagles were recorded roosting in tall Eucalyptus trees at the Aarfontein farmstead and at least one bird was regularly flushed from the area upon transit through the farm on the first Site Visit.
 No nest was found in these trees or any others in the vicinity upon closer inspection.
 However, as these eagles may reach sexual maturity from 4-5 years, but can retain their immature plumage until 7 years of age (Hockey et al. 2005), it is possible that this was a courting pair in the initial stages of pair-bonding.
 These birds were not observed during the following three Site Visits despite many passages through the farm.
 No-go buffers of 6km have been applied to three Martial Eagle nests in two territories in the far south of the study area.
-The current turbine layout for Loxton WEF 3 has taken these constraints into account.
+The current turbine layout for Loxton WEF 3 (the closest of the three projects to these nests) has taken this constraint into account.

-On the first Site Visit, two active Jackal Buzzard nests were found; one at the Springfontein farmstead (-31.27443 22.365037, FS 8), and one along the Pampoenpoort Road at -31.39445 22.46580 (FS 9).
-These nests receive a 500m No-go buffer, as do a Hamerkop nest (FS 10) and Pale Chanting Goshawk nest (FS 11).
+On the first Site Visit, two active Jackal Buzzard nests were found; one at the Springfontein farmstead (FS 8), and one along the Pampoenpoort Road at FS 9).